HR FAQ

 How many hours can I work each week?

 How many hours would you like to work?
-The availability of hours depends on the student’s schedule and the staff member’s schedules syncing up well.
-Our staff may also be in school and we understand the constraints of that along with family and everyday life.
-We ask that people work a minimum of 10 hours per week, but would love for staff to work additional hours.
+The availability of hours depends on the patient’s schedule for school and other therapies.
+As a whole, patients are probably taking part in ABA, SLP, and OT sessions as a minimum each week.
+We also have some patients that are taking other extracurricular activities such as basketball, gymnastics, or swimming.
+We ask that individual staff members be available to work a minimum of 20 hours per week, but would love for staff to work additional hours.
 We have times available on the weekends as well.

 What about weather related closings?

-We generally follow the PG County School System for office closings; however, we make exceptions when a client or staff member lives in another location.
+We generally follow the PG County School System for office closings; however, we make exceptions when a patient, client, or staff member lives in another location.

 Are holidays paid?